NikolaGavric94/nikolag-core/README.md

 ];
 ```
 This is just a starter snippet which u can start adapting to your own library.
 There are couple of important `variables` that u gotta change and rules which you must follow.
 Change `{$default}` with the name of your package (paypal, payeer, payoneer, ...) and also include the fully qualified name (namespace) of your service instead of `{$namespace}`.
-You can check the example at [square](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/config/nikolag.php) config file.
+You can check [nikolag.php](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/config/nikolag.php) example of how config file should look like.
-[Here](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/SquareConfig.php) is the example of how your configuration class file should look like.
+[SquareConfig.php](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/SquareConfig.php) is the example of how your configuration class should look like.

 ### 2. Main service
 Your package must have at least 1 main service which is responsible for all communication between rest calls and your package.
-It also must extend `Nikolag\Core\Abstracts\CorePaymentService` and it must implement the contract thats explained below.
+It also must extend **Nikolag\Core\Abstracts\CorePaymentService** and it must implement **Nikolag\Core\Contracts\PaymentServiceContract** thats explained in the next step.
-Example of that kind of class can be found [here](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/SquareService.php).
+Example of that kind of class can be found [SquareService.php](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/SquareService.php).

 ### 3. Dependency Injections
 Your library must have at least 1 contract which should be named `{$serviceName}ServiceContract.php` where `{$serviceName}` is the name of service you are trying to integrate with nikolag packages and Laravel 5.5.
-Also it must extends `Nikolag\Core\Contracts\PaymentServiceContract`.
+Also it must extends **Nikolag\Core\Contracts\PaymentServiceContract**.
-Any other contract which is not connected with your service file in any way mustn't extend the above contract.
+**Any other contract which is not connected with your service file in any way mustn't extend the above contract**.
 Some examples of such name are `PaypalServiceContract.php`, `PayeerServiceContract.php`, `PayoneerServiceContract.php`.
-Example of the contract can be found [here](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/contracts/SquareContract.php).
+Example of the contract can be found [SquareContract.php](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/contracts/SquareContract.php).

 ### 4. Migrations and Factories
 All migrations and factories must be under `src/database` folder and each of them respectively will have it's own subfolder `src/database/factories` and `src/database/migrations`.